 Please be careful with fire.
 We have several communal fire-pits sprinkled around the site.
 Great for cooking on, jamming around and generally getting together and meeting your neighbours.

 Fire safety is really important in our lovely natural setting.
 Please keep fires small and make sure there’s always someone looking after them.
 The same goes for candles, cook stoves and other flame sources.
 Never leave any flame unattended or drop a butt on the ground.
 A fire will ruin everyone’s Blue Skies experience.

 Please do not bring your own firewood, as you may be inadvertently helping to spread the invasive Emerald Ash Borer.

 Cubes and blocks are available for purchase, just down from the Cook Shack.

 Please conserve water.
 All the water at Blue Skies comes from a single well and we don’t want it to run dry.
 We have good drinking water, but it’s not a limitless supply.
 Please be frugal with your water usage and bring your own from home in a refillable container.

-Keep your showers short… the water is cold so that shouldn’t be a problem.
+Keep your visits to the cooling stations short … the water is really, really cold so that shouldn’t be a problem.

 Trees are very important to us at Blue Skies.
 You can use trees to support tarps at your campsite but please do not break/cut any trees or branches.